 Even before you think about launching your referral program, you want to ensure you have your advocate join page ready.

 Your advocate join page is a landing page where customers can join your referral program.
-You’ll want to keep it as short as simple as possible, so customers can focus and sign up for your referral program.
+You’ll want to keep it as short and simple as possible, so customers can focus and sign up for your referral program.

 A good join page only has three things on it: